 119.11.2 Reinspection fee.
-The code official may assess a reinspection fee as set forth in the Fee Subtitle for any action for which reinspection is required.
+The code official may assess a reinspection fee as set forth in the

+250 psig, or

+Maureen Traxler DPD 2012 Mechanical Code ORD May 16, 2013 Version #1 reinspection is required.
 In instances where reinspection fees have been assessed, no additional inspection of the work will be performed until the required fees have been paid.

-Version #2

-Maureen Traxler/TE DPD 2009 Mechanical Code ORD June 22, 2010 Version #2

-CONNECTION APPROVAL

-120.1 Energy connections.
+SECTION 120 CONNECTION APPROVAL 120.1 Energy connections.
 No person shall make connections from a source of energy fuel to a mechanical system or equipment regulated by this code for which a permit is required until approved by the code official.
 120.2 Temporary connections.
 The code official may authorize temporary connection of the mechanical equipment to the source of energy fuel for the purpose of testing the equipment, or for use under a temporary certificate of occupancy.

-REFRIGERATION LICENSES

-121.1 Refrigeration licenses.
+SECTION 121 REFRIGERATION LICENSES 121.1 Refrigeration licenses.
 No person shall perform any of the services or activities related to refrigeration systems regulated by Chapter 11 without a license required by Chapter 6.82 of the Seattle Municipal Code, or under the direct supervision of a person holding a required license.

-OPERATING PERMITS FOR REFRIGERATION SYSTEMS

-- 122.1 An operating permit issued by the code official is required to operate any refrigeration system meeting any one of the following criteria: - 1.
-Any system over 50 horsepower, or - 2.
-Any system over 50 tons of refrigerant effect, or with a capacity of more than 5 cubic feet and a design working pressure under 250 psig, or 5.
-Any system that includes a refrigerant containing a pressure vessel over six inches in diameter having a capacity of one and one-half cubic feet and a design working pressure over 250 psig.
+SECTION 122 OPERATING PERMITS FOR REFRIGERATION SYSTEMS 122.1 An operating permit issued by the code official is required to operate any refrigeration system meeting any one of the following criteria: 1.
+Any system over 50 horsepower, or 2.
+Any system over 50 tons of refrigerant effect, or 3.
+Any system that contains over 150 pounds of refrigerant, or 4.
+Any system that includes a refrigerant containing a pressure vessel over six inches in over 250 psig.

-Maureen Traxler/TE DPD 2009 Mechanical Code ORD June 22, 2010 Version #2

-3. Any system that contains over 150 pounds of refrigerant, or
+conspicuous place adjacent to the refrigeration system.

+201.3 Terms defined in other codes.
+Where terms are not defined in this code and are defined in the International Building Code, International Fire Code, Seattle Electrical Code, International Fuel Gas Code or the ((International)) Uniform Plumbing Code, such terms shall have meanings ascribed to them as in those codes.

-122.2 The operating permit will not be issued until the system has been inspected and approved by the code official as safe to operate and in compliance with the provisions of this code.
+5. Any system that includes a refrigerant containing a pressure vessel over six inches in by the code official as safe to operate and in compliance with the provisions of this code.
 The permit is valid for a period of one year, renewable annually.
-The permit shall be displayed in a conspicuous place adjacent to the refrigeration system.
+The permit shall be displayed in a